memgraph/documentation/pages/help-center/faq.md

 [JSON](/data-migration/json) or [CYPHERL](/data-migration/cypherl) files.

-CSV files can be imported in on-premise instances using the [LOAD CSV clause](/data-migration/csv).

-Local JSON files and files on a remote address can be imported in on-premise instances using a [json_util](/advanced-algorithms/available-algorithms/json_util) module from the MAGE library.
-On a Cloud instance, data from JSON files can be imported only from a remote address.
+CSV files can be imported in on-premise instances using the [LOAD CSV clause](/data-migration/csv), and JSON files can be imported using a [json_util](/advanced-algorithms/available-algorithms/json_util) module from the MAGE library.
+On a Cloud instance, data from CSV and JSON files can be imported only from a remote address.

 CYPHERL file contains Cypher queries necessary for creating nodes and